STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 <https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html>`_).
 Available build types are:

-* **Debug**: Full debug symbols available and additional assertions to help debugging.
+* **Debug**: Full debug symbols are available as well as additional assertions to help debugging.
 To enable the debug build type for the |hpx| API, the C++ Macro ``HPX_DEBUG`` is defined.
 * **RelWithDebInfo**: Release build with debugging symbols.
 This is most useful for profiling applications